 - All classes in the FIG are taken together.
 If you decide to drop one class, you need to drop all the FIG’s classes.

-- Some FIG courses have requisites (conditons that must be met before enrolling) such as placement test scores or direct admissions into a specific UW–Madison college.
+- Some FIG courses have requisites (conditions that must be met before enrolling) such as placement test scores or direct admissions into a specific UW–Madison college.
 Read the notes for each FIG to see these listed.
 Such FIGs are open only to students who meet those conditions.

 Undergraduate Research Scholars (URS)